md-sakib1122/ecommerce-backend/README.md

 # E-Commerce Ordering & Payment System

 A backend system for managing users, products, orders, and payments with support for multiple payment providers (Stripe, bKash).
-Built for the Backend Engineer take-home assessment.

 ## Table of Contents